chinakritp/custom-woocommerce-template/README.md

 # How to

 Main thing is **custom-main.less**, which you have to apply to site.<br>
-*Feel free to change color of button which are placed vary top of less file*
+*Feel free to change color of button which are placed very top of less file*

 ----------------------------